bitPanG98/AnonyMsg/README.md

 # AnonyMsg
-A Python Tool For Sent Anonymously Email :)
+A Python Tool For Send Anonymous Email :)